 Overcoming the challenge of “not good enough” is a difficult thing to do.
 I still suffer from it from time to time.
 I am learning that when you compare yourself to others, you end up with a negative.
 So what if it doesn’t look like anyone else’s work, that is the beauty of being true to yourself.
 When negativity approaches you, take a moment, say thank you to that voice and tell it…”I am going to do it anyway”!
 You will find after doing this over and over again that the voice will stop pestering you.
 It knows you are not listening.

 If we were to visit your studio today, what would we find you working on?

 If you came to my studio today, you would find me working on several different things.
 Guardian Spirit Dolls call me to work on them lately, but I also continue to paint Angel blessings on cradle board.
 There is always a journal to work in where I paint and write.

 And I love to do collaborations with other artists.
 Lately I have been called to submit many journals and art work to national magazines.
 It is an honor to say that I have been published 5 times this year in Art Journaling and Somerset Studio Magazines.
 This October (2020) I will grace the cover of Art Journaling with one of the Oracle Cards I made along with an article.

 Interview with Patricia Mosca posted September 2020

-Browse through more inspiring art projects and stories on Create Whimsy.
+Browse through more inspiring mixed media projects and stories on Create Whimsy.